JanisGeise/sparseSpatialSampling/README.md

   - for 3D, it has to be loaded using `pyVista`, e.g., as `cube = pv.PolyData(join("..", "tests", "cube.stl"))`
 - otherwise, the domain is approximated by either a circle (2D), rectangle (2D), cube (3D), sphere (3D)
 - for more information it is referred to `s_cube/execute_grid_generation.py` and `s_cube/geometry.py`

-- an example input may look like
+An example input may look like:

     # 2D box
     domain = {"name": "example domain", "bounds": [[xmin, ymin], [xmax, ymax]], "type": "cube", "is_geometry": False}